diamant3/SRTF-Visualizer/README.md

 ## Note

 Remark of the professors:

 - idle time missing
-- turnaround confusion and missing completion column
+- turnaround confusion and missing completion column in record table
+- inaccurate ganttchart end time

-This is my final project for my 2nd yr 1st semester in CS and if you want, you can improve or use as learning purposes.
+This is my final project 1st sem of 2nd year in CS and if you want, you can improve or use as learning purposes.